netromdk/vermin/README.rst

     -d    Dump AST node visits.
     --hidden
           Analyze 'hidden' files and folders starting with '.' (ignored by default).
+    --versions
+          In the end, print all unique versions required by the analysed code.

   Results interpretation:
     ~2       No known reason it won't work with py2.